JKI757/GMRS-PRO-Teardown/Samples/README.md

 All transmissions are on GMRS Channel 04.

-Submit a pull request with instructions if you know how to decode these, they look like some variant of a squelch code followed by an FSK burst of some sort to me.
-URH doesn't immediately identify it, but I'm pretty sure that's what it is.
+Submit a pull request with instructions if you know how to decode these, they look like some variant of a squelch code followed by a PSK burst on a 33khz carrier to me.
+Each bit is 250 microseconds long.